-As a diversity and inclusion professional, you know your skills are vital to the future of Canadian organizations.
-Yet, how can you prove to your clients or employers that you have what it takes to advance the D&I agenda and promote real change?
-Get certified and become a Canadian Certified Inclusion Professional (CCIP™).
+As a diversity and inclusion professional, your skills are vital to the future of Canadian organizations.
+Yet, how can you demonstrate to your clients or employers that you have what it takes to advance the diversity and inclusion and promote change?
+Become a Canadian Certified Inclusion Professional (CCIP™).

-Registration is now open: Click here to register for the CCIP™ certification.
+Click here to register.
 Registration closes March 8, 2019.

-Maintain the certification by providing evidence of 20 hours of professional development per year.
+- Maintain the certification - provide evidence of 20 hours of professional development per year.

 Visit the CCIP™ FAQ page, watch the CCIP™ Virtual Open House recording or contact firstname.lastname@example.org for more information.
 If you would like to be added to the CCIP™ mailing list, click here.